connecting

 COMMENTARY: "Taking Payout Strategy a Step Further"

-In a time of political flux, many foundations are rethinking how -- and when -- they spend their money.
-In the Stanford Social Innovation Review, Project Starling co-founder Jacob Harold argues for a new framework for determining foundation payout based on the unique characteristics of each social issue.
+June 17, 2025 | In a time of political flux, many foundations are rethinking how -- and when -- they spend their money.
+In the Stanford Social Innovation Review, the Starling Institute co-founder Jacob Harold argues for a new framework for determining foundation payout based on the unique characteristics of each social issue.

 -